orangevalley/gtm_e-commerce/README.md

 - The E-Commerce code uses only standardised Data Layer which ensures full supported by Google Tag Manager.
 - Quick	and	easy – one script which supports all types of implementations (single product, multi-product and so on).
 - Google Tag Manager will configured to pickup on the E-Commerce code everywhere it's fired (independent from URI or even if necessary domain).
-- Google Tag Manager ensures flexible use of all product / transaction related Data Layer values, values from this transaction code van be used by many different marketing tags.
+- Google Tag Manager ensures flexible use of all product / transaction related Data Layer values, values from this transaction code can be used by many different marketing tags.

 ## Implementation
-he Google Tag Manager E-Commerce code is a combination of JavaScript and non-JavaScript code that you paste into your Thank You-page right after a successful transaction.
+The Google Tag Manager E-Commerce code is a combination of JavaScript and non-JavaScript code that you paste into your Thank You-page right after a successful transaction.
 It enables Tag Manager to uses transactional data provided to Google Tag Manager through the Data Layer.

 To implement Google Tag Manager E-Commerce code, copy the code snippet provided within [GTM_eCommerceScript.js](https://github.com/orangevalley/GTM_e-commerce/blob/master/GTM_eCommerceScript.js).
 If you already have the Google Tag Manager Container code on the Thank You-page you could leave the: